 We are born intuitive eaters.
-Think about babies — they cry when they are hungry and turn away their heads when they are full.
+Think about babies — they often root, smack their lips, or cry when they are hungry and turn their heads away when they are full.
+It seems they “just know” when they need food and when they’ve had enough.
 They aren’t worried about portions, calories or fad diets.
 It is only through our culture that we are taught otherwise.
 But, have no fear!
-You can definitely get back in tune with your hunger again.
+You can get back in tune with your hunger again.

 - Rumbly, growling or gurgly stomach